Introduction

 Install deb Files Using GUI

 Installing deb files through the GUI is straightforward and convenient.
-Below are the two most common options that allow installing deb packages through the user interface.
+Below are the two most common options for installing deb packages through the user interface.

 Option 1: Software Center

-To install a deb package with the Software Center (Ubuntu Software), follow the simple steps below:
+To install a deb package via Software Center (Ubuntu Software), follow the steps below:

 1. Locate the downloaded deb package.
 By default, the system stores downloaded files in the Downloads directory.